denempath/denempath/README.md

 - 👋 Hi, I’m @denempath
 - 👀 I'm working on a niche workflow app
-- 🌱 Which I plan to build in ???
+- 🌱 Which I plan to build in python
 - 💞️ I’m not looking to collaborate right now
 - 📫 How to reach me denempath@gmail.com